pnucolab/rgen-toolkit/docs/source/index.rst

-VarCas-OFFinder
+Variant-aware Cas-OFFinder
 ===============

-**VarCas-OFFinder** is a variant aware potential off-target site identifying tool based on Cas-OFFinder.
+**Variant-aware Cas-OFFinder** is a variant-aware potential off-target sites identifying tool based on Cas-OFFinder.
 Using a reference genome alone to search potential off-target sites has many drawbacks since it may not contain individual variants, making it challenging for therapeutic applications.
-VarCas-OFFinder considers individual variants along with reference genome to search potential off-target sites.
+VarCas-OFFinder considers individual variants along with reference genomes to search potential off-target sites.

 Quick Start to use the web interface
 ------------------------------------